antronerds/r2-tutorials/docs/One_Gene_View.md

 -   Adjust several parameters in the advanced settings panel to get a better insight in the expressions levels or adapt your graphic layout.
--   In R2, the samples are annotated with e.g clinical data, each group of annotated data is called a “Track” in R2.
-These tracks can be used to filter data in all types of analyses R2 is offering.
+-   In R2, the samples are annotated with e.g. clinical data, each group of annotated data is called a “Track” in R2.
+These tracks can be used to filter data in all types of analyses that R2 is offering.
 -   A separated info panel in the one-gene expression level screen provides different types of analyses based on the expression level of the chosen gene.
--   Most of the mRNA expression datasets are generated with Affymetrix profiling arrays.
+-   Many of the mRNA expression datasets were generated with Affymetrix profiling arrays.
 In general these arrays use more than one so called probeset to measure the expression level of one single gene.
     With a separated module “Transcript view”, the details of the